HaxballAI/pythongame/README.md

 STEFAN 25/07/2018 12:42 BST

 Diamor's changes have been combined with mine and are now also in GAME 6.
-STEFAN 25/07/2018 15:43 BST
+STEFAN 25/07/2018 15:43 BST wasd to control red, v to kick. arrows to control pink, LCTRL to kick.